i-mwangi/Elaine/README.md

 a type, a version, sources and "replaces".
 They live on the filesystem, so there's nothing in here the group can't `ls`.

-Open source under **Apache-2.0**, built for **organizations that run cohort-based courses — bootcamps, academies, corporate training programs, universities**.
+Built for **organizations that run cohort-based courses — bootcamps, academies, corporate training programs, universities**.

 ## How an answer works